0xPikapool/website/docs/welcome/on-nft-mev.md

 ### EIP 1559

-EIP-1559 solved many congestion related problems in ethereum in a very elegant manner, acting as something as a dynamic reserve price.
+EIP-1559 solved many congestion related problems in ethereum in a very elegant manner, acting as something like a dynamic reserve price.
 But in times very large congestion, the mechanism still reverts back a first price auction.
 This ["emergency back-up first price auction"](https://youtu.be/a9SB3uXR1qw?t=1604) is where the entirety of state contention in NFTs lives.

 ![roadmap](/img/eip1559.png)